 Thereafter, the development shall be carried out in accordance with the approved details.

+The boundary wall shall be reinstated in accordance with the scheme with 6 months of completion of development or cessation of operations.

+There needs to be a requirement to implement the scheme.

 Reason: To allow the historical and archaeological interest of the site to be recorded, in accordance with Policy MLP 32 of the adopted Worcestershire Minerals Local Plan, Policy WCS 9 of the adopted Worcestershire Waste Core Strategy, and Policies SP.21 and DM.23 of the adopted Wyre Forest District Local Plan.